arph226/BAE305-SP25-Lab8/README.md

 # Test Procedures

+NOTE: All AppInventor blocks created in this lab are shown in the Test Results in Figures 4-7.
+The Arduino code is shown in Program 1.

 ## Part 1: Assemble and Test Your Robot
 1. Ensure the robot is assembled correctly, with wheels attached to the motors and the motor driver connected to the Arduino RedBoard.
 2. Connect the battery pack and ensure it is properly placed, avoiding contact with the floor when the binder clip is installed.